mstanka/mstanka/README.md

 <div>

-During the last year, I fulfilled my dream 🥅 and successfully made a transition to IT.
-In 2022 I'd like to continue to learn to become a better Full Stack Developer 👩‍💻
+During the year 2021, I fulfilled my dream 🥅 and successfully made a transition to IT.
+I continue to learn to become better Developer 👩‍💻👩‍💻👩‍💻

 <br />